Last updated - July 8, 2021

 Adding rates to your shipping methods

 Now you need to set rates for each shipping method.
 This can be done from the settings page of that particular shipping method.
-Hover the cursor around the title and click settings.
+Hover the cursor around the title and click ‘Edit’.
+Or, you can simply click the name of the shipping method.

 According to your requirements, you can create any number of zones and can set multiple shipping methods for each zone.

-Now, let’s see how to set up rates in a shipping method.
+Now, let’s see how to set up rates on a shipping method.

 Flat Rate shipping works in alignment with Shipping class feature also.
 We’ll look into more details later in this article.